Programs (Prev) Contributors and Support (Next)

 - Unit cells with all possible 2D and 3D Bravais lattice systems (i.e., cubic, orthorhombic, monoclinic, etc.)

-- A companion matlab package Polymer Visual for visualization of structures with periodic boundary conditions
+- A companion matlab package (Polymer Visual for visualization of periodic c-fields or w-fields

-Features for SCFT on periodic systems (pscf_pc and pscf_pg):
+Features for SCFT on periodic systems (pscf_rpc and pscf_rpg):

 - Efficient algorithms to find optimal unit cell parameters in SCFT